zhangshun97/zhangshun97.github.io/README.md

 [Vno Jekyll](https://github.com/onevcat/vno-jekyll) is a theme for [Jekyll](http://jekyllrb.com).
 It is a port of my Ghost theme [vno](https://github.com/onevcat/vno), which is originally developed from [Dale Anthony's Uno](https://github.com/daleanthony/uno).

+This repo is 'forked' from [Vno - Jekyll](https://github.com/onevcat/vno-jekyll).
+Something went wrong when I forked it directly, so I created this new one and push all the stuff.

 ## Live Demo

 See [Vno - Jekyll](http://vno.onevcat.com) site and [my blog](http://onevcat.com).